SPDX-License-Identifier: GPL-2.0-or-later

 # system.

-with open("/etc/ethers", "w", encoding="UTF-8") as ethers_fh:
+with open(self.ethers_file, "w", encoding="UTF-8") as ethers_fh:

 for system in self.systems:

-if not system.is_management_supported(cidr_ok=False):
+if not system_obj.is_management_supported(cidr_ok=False):

-for interface in system.interfaces.values():
+for interface in system_obj.interfaces.values():

 mac = interface.mac_address